Public Works Department

 The procedure is as follows:

-5. Residents are required to call the village at 788-7740 ext.
-1 to request collection of brush.
-Residents must call by no later than 3:00pm on the day before collection.
+Residents must call or email no later than 3:00pm on the day before collection.

-6. All brush must be on the terrace as of 6:30am on the collection day.
+5. All brush must be on the terrace as of 6:30am on the collection day.

 Brush Collection Rules